 Serve as the judge of the election, qualification and return of their own members, and of all county and district officers, subject to regulations as may be prescribed by law.

 Other duties and responsibilities are specified in chapter 7 of the West Virginia Code, particularly in §7-1-3.
 These include:

-Appoint guardians for minor children; receive court settlements generally
+Appoint guardians for minor children; generally receive court settlements;

-Lay and disburse county levies base (I on assessed property values
+Lay and disburse county levies base (on assessed property values);

-Appoint Fiduciary Commissioners to oversee and certain estates as required
+Appoint Fiduciary Commissioners to oversee certain estates, as required;

 County commissions are required by section 9, article 9 of the Constitution to hold four regular sessions (meetings) each.
 These meetings must be held at the courthouse.
-Special sessions may be held throughout the year if called by the president of the Commission with the concurrence of at least one other commissioner.
-The number of meetings held varies from county to county, with some commissions meeting once month and others several times a month.
+Special sessions may be held throughout the year, if called by the president of the Commission, with the concurrence of at least one other commissioner.
+The number of meetings held varies from county to county, with some commission meetings once a month and others several times a month.

 Notice of all meetings must be given and meetings are public, as required by the open meetings law, West Virginia Code §6-9A-3.
-Executive, or private, sessions may be held as authorized by law.
-Two commissioners in attendance at a meeting establish a quorum.
+Executive or private sessions may be held as authorized by law.
+Two commissioners in attendance at a meeting establishes a quorum.
 At the first session of each year, the commissioners choose one of their members to serve as president.